sao-eht/ehthops/docs/source/running.rst

 Some notes on the environment variables:

 - The pipeline attempts to set reasonable default values to these environment variables if they are not set.
 We recommend setting/verifying at least SRCDIR, CORRDAT, METADIR, and SHRDIR to ensure that the pipeline runs correctly.
-- At all stages from 0 to 5, SRCDIR points to the directory that hosts the archival data.
+- At all stages from 0 to 5, SRCDIR points to the top level directory that hosts the archival data.
 At stage 6, SRCDIR must point to the directory *5.+close/data* in the current band.
 - The user can set SHRDIR to any directory containing runnable Jupyter notebooks (.ipynb files) to replace the default notebooks provided with the plots submodule.
 - The METADIR is expected to contain the following subdirectories: